Iran accuses Europe of yielding to 'high school bully' Trump in nuclear row

 Enriched uranium can be used to create material for nuclear warheads.
 Iran denies Western accusations it wants such weapons and says it wants nuclear material for peaceful purposes.

-British Prime Minister Boris Johnson said that, if the 2015 pact were scrapped, “let’s replace it with the Trump deal”.

-France said the only way to resolve the crisis between the United States and Iran was for Tehran to accept a broad negotiation and Washington to progressively reduce sanctions.
+The U.S. administration has said a new deal should not only cover Iran’s nuclear program but also its development of ballistic missiles and activities in the region, where it wields influence via allied militias in Iraq, Syria, Lebanon and Yemen.

-Iran has repeatedly said it will not talk with sanctions in place, and cannot negotiate with Trump who broke U.S. promises by abandoning the previous deal.
+Iran has repeatedly said it will not talk with sanctions in place.
+It has also said it cannot negotiate with Trump who broke U.S. promises by abandoning the previous deal.

 Reporting by Parisa Hafezi in Dubai and John Irish in Paris; Writing by Edmund Blair; Editing by Peter Graff